We at devtodev made the list of must-read books for game analysts which will broaden your horizons and make your games grow faster.

 15. Game Analytics: Maximizing the Value of Player Data by Magy Seif El-Nasr, Anders Drachen, Alessandro Canossa

-At the moment, this book is almost the only one, from the first page to the last, that is written about game analytics.
-It could be called dry and redundant but anyway, there is no other book in the world that covered the topic of game analytics more comprehensively.
+At present, this book stands as one of the few, covering game analytics comprehensively from the first page to the last.
+It may be considered dry and repetitive, but nevertheless, there is no other book in the world that delves into the topic of game analytics with such depth.

 16. Thinking, Fast and Slow by Daniel Kahneman

-This is the Bible of the entire behavioral economy, and if you need to choose any book to read on this topic, it will be “Thinking, Fast and Slow”.
-No one described behavioral economics more fully than Kahneman.
+This is the bible of behavioral economics, and if you must pick one book to read on this topic, it should be 'Thinking, Fast and Slow.'
+Kahneman's work comprehensively explores behavioral economics like no other.

 17. Predictably Irrational: The Hidden Forces that Shape Our Decisions by Dan Ariely

-If Kahneman’s book is more focused on capturing facts, perpetuating them, then Ariely reflects more on how people’s ability to make emotional decisions is used for their enrichment.
+If Kahneman's book is primarily focused on capturing and perpetuating facts, Ariely reflects more on how people harness their emotional decision-making abilities for personal gain.

 18. Nudge: Improving Decisions About Health, Wealth, and Happiness by Richard H. Thaler and Cass R. Sunstein

-Thaler and Sunstein, unlike Ariely, argue about how people’s inclination to make mistakes can be used in management, in government structures and social institutions.
-In other words, how to come to win-win solutions.
+Thaler and Sunstein, unlike Ariely, discuss how people's tendency to make mistakes can be applied in management, government structures, and social institutions to reach win-win solutions.
+In other words, this book isn't about game and app analytics but is nonetheless highly valuable.

 19. Misbehaving: The Making of Behavioral Economics by Richard H. Thaler

-I recommend Thaler twice, not only because he won the Nobel Prize in Economics but also because it’s the most recent and current book on behavioral economics.
+We recommend Thaler not only because he won the Nobel Prize in Economics but also because his book is the most up-to-date and current work on behavioral economics.

 20. Gödel, Escher, Bach: An Eternal Golden Braid by Douglas R. Hofstadter